Maximum Likelihood Estimation for Totally Positive Log-Concave Densities: Introduction

 \textbf{Results.} Our main result, Theorem \ref{thm_ex_unique}, concerns the existence and uniqueness of the MLE almost surely, and the minimum number of samples needed for this to happen.
 If the support of the original underlying density is full-dimensional, that number is three for~$\mtp$, and two for LLC.
 This does not depend on the dimension $d$.
 In addition, we show that the MLE is unique and consistent.
 The proof is given in Appendix~\ref{app_1}.
 It builds on work of Royset and Wets~\cite{royset2017constrained} which provides a general framework for proving existence and consistency of the MLE in shape constrained density estimation.
 A direct application of~\cite{royset2017constrained} to log-concave $\mtp$ or LLC densities would require an extra technical assumption (see \cite[Proposition 4.6]{royset2017constrained}).
 Our theorem requires no such assumption, and computes the smallest possible number of samples needed for the MLE to exist.

-\begin{theorem}[Existence, uniqueness, and consistency of the MLE] Let $X_1, \dots, X_n$ be i.i.d samples from a distribution with density $f_0$ supported on a full-dimensional subset of $\R^d$.
-The following hold with probability one: \begin{itemize} \item If $n \geq 3$, the $\mtp$ log-concave MLE exists and is unique almost everywhere. \item If $n \geq 2$, the LLC log-concave MLE exists and is unique almost everywhere. \end{itemize} In both cases, when the MLE $\hat{f}_n$ exists, it is consistent in the sense that $\hat{f}_n$ converges almost surely to $f_0$ in the Attouch-Wets metric of \cite{royset2017constrained}. \end{theorem}
+\begin{theorem}[Existence, uniqueness, and consistency of the MLE] Let $X_1, \dots, X_n$ be i.i.d samples from a continuous distribution with density $f_0$.
+The following hold with probability one: \begin{itemize} \item If $n \geq 3$, the $\mtp$ log-concave MLE exists and is unique almost everywhere. \item If $n \geq 2$, the LLC log-concave MLE exists and is unique almost everywhere. \end{itemize} In both cases, when the MLE $\hat{f}_n$ exists, it is consistent in the sense that $\hat{f}_n$ converges almost surely to $f_0$ in the Attouch-Wets metric of \cite{royset2017constrained}.\end{theorem}

+\begin{remark}The Attouch-Wets metric, also known as the hypo-distance metric, was defined in \cite[Section 3.1]{royset2017constrained} to metrize convergence of hypographs of density functions.
+As shown in \cite[Proposition 3.2, 3.3]{royset2017constrained}, under certain assumptions which apply to a large class of functions, convergence under the Attouch-Wets metric implies convergence under the Hellinger and $L^2$ distances. \end{remark}

 The other results of our paper concern the shape and computation of the MLE.
 We describe the support of the MLE and give algorithms for computing it (cf. Section~\ref{sec_2}).
 We provide conditions on the samples $X$ which ensure that the MLE under $\mtp$ and LLC, respectively, can be computed by solving a convex optimization problem.
 Under these conditions, which we call {\em tidy}, the $\mtp$ and LLC MLEs behave like the log-concave MLE.
 They are piecewise-linear and can be computed by solving a finite-dimensional convex optimization problem (cf. Theorem \ref{thm:tidy_solution}).
 For $\mtp$, being tidy includes $X\subset \RR^2$ or $X\subseteq \{0,1\}^d$, and for LLC, it includes $X \subset \mathbb{Q}^d$.
 Since numerical computations are usually performed in $\mathbb{Q}$ by rounding real numbers, the LLC MLE can always be computed numerically using the optimization problem in Theorem \ref{thm:tidy_solution}.
 Building on the subgradient descent algorithm for computing the log-concave MLE in~\cite{CSS}, we propose a conditional gradient method for computing the MTP$_2$ log-concave MLE for tidy configurations.